The Leavey Awards

 Honoring Excellence in Private Enterprise Education

 The awards program recognizes educators at the elementary, junior high school, high school, and college levels for innovative and effective techniques in teaching entrepreneurship and the free enterprise education.
 Up to twenty cash awards are made annually valued at $7,500 each.
 One meritorious award of $15,000 may be made for an outstanding entry.
-To date, the program has recognized nearly 500 teachers from across the country and awarded over $3 million.
+To date, the program has recognized over 600 teachers from across the country and awarded over $3.8 million.

 The candidate must be a U.S. citizen or permanent resident employed full-time as an educator at an accredited American school (grades K-12), college or university.
 The application must conceive and implement an innovative course, program or project which develops, among students, a deeper understanding and appreciation of the American private enterprise system.
 The nominee's program, course or project must be operating or initiated during the previous academic year.

 All submissions must contain a completed Teacher Nomination Form.
 A nomination form for each educator involved in the project must be included.
 Submissions must also include a detailed two-page synopsis outlining the content and results of the course or project and its relevance to the private enterprise system.
 The course or project must be then adequately documented by comprehensive materials such as samples of work, photographs and letters of recommendation.
 All nominations must be submitted electronically either via e-mail or on-line submission.

 Nominations must be received at Freedoms Foundation by April 1, 2016. - Newly Extended

 A special independent jury of leaders drawn from the economic, business and academic communities meets each to evaluate nominations and select recipients.

 - Is the entry innovative both in terms of content and audience?